-Thank you for purchasing this multifunction motherboard.
-It is the most flexibility you can find in today's computer market.
-The motherboard integrate both Intel Pentium®II/Pentium®III & CeleronTM (Slot 1 & Socket 370) processor interface into a compact PC/AT compatible system along with PCI local bus and the most recent interface AMR (Audio/Modem/ Riser card).
+Thank you for chosen 911CF/912CF/913CF mainboard.
+It is a multifunction motherboard with most flexibility you can find in today's computer market.
+The motherboard integrate both Intel Pentium®II/Pentium®III \& CeleronTM (Slot 1 & Socket 370) processor interface into a compact PC/AT compatible system along with PCI local bus and the most recent interface AMR (Audio/ Modem/ Riser card).
 Moreover, this motherboard using newest DDM (Dynamic Display Memory) architecture to increase systems display performance and many other new feature that meets future specification.